zalenix/portaldocs/portal-sdk/templates/portalfx-performance-caching-homepage.md

     }
     ```

-1. To ensure backward compatibility, contact the <a href="mailto:ibizafxpm@microsoft.com?subject=[Manifest Caching] on &lt;extensionName&gt; &body=Hi, we have enabled manifest caching on &lt;extensionName&gt; please make the appropriate Portal change."> Portal team</a>  or submit a Work Item Request at the site located at  [https://aka.ms/cachemanifest](https://aka.ms/cachemanifest) so we can update our copy of the value.
+1. To ensure backward compatibility, contact the <a href="mailto:ibizafxpm@microsoft.com?subject=[Manifest%20Caching]%20on%20&lt;extensionName&gt;&body=Hi, we have enabled manifest caching on &lt;extensionName&gt;.%20Please make the appropriate Portal change.">Portal team</a>  or submit a Work Item Request at the site located at  [https://aka.ms/cachemanifest](https://aka.ms/cachemanifest) so we can update our copy of the value.

 <!-- TODO: Determine whether the following sentence is still required.
     When all extensions have moved to newer SDKs, we can eliminate it.